 Photo: Stadtarchiv Kiel [CC BY-SA 3.0 de (https://creativecommons.org/licenses/by-sa/3.0/de/deed.en)], via Wikimedia Commons

-Spooky Tooth’s first album was released in 1967 entitled It’s All About.
+Spooky Tooth’s first album, It’s All About, was released in 1967.
 In 1969, the band released their sophomore debut called Spooky Two.
-The album Spooky Two became the band’s classic record and easly stands as one of the greatest rock albums released in the late 1960’s.
+The album Spooky Two became the band’s classic record and easily stands as one of the greatest rock albums released in the late 1960s.
 The band released a collaboration album with French artist Pierre Henry in 1969 entitled Ceremony.
 In 1970, the band released the album The Last Puff.
-By the time The Last Puff was released, Gary Wright and Greg Ridley had left the band.
+When The Last Puff was released, Gary Wright and Greg Ridley had left the band.

 In 1973, Gary Wright re-joined the band for the album You Broke My Heart So … I Busted Your Jaw.
-The album also featured new member Mick Jones who also would eventually leave and form Foreigner three years later.
+The album also featured new member Mick Jones, who would eventually leave and form Foreigner three years later.
 Later that same year in 1973, Spooky Tooth released another album entitled Witness.
-One year later in 1974, the band would release the album The Mirror.
-The album was in essence the band’s final album.
+One year later, in 1974, the band released the album The Mirror.
+The album was, in essence, the band’s final album.
 The group staged a comeback in 1999 with the release of the album Cross Purpose.

-In the 2000’s Spooky Tooth reformed multiple times with various lineups of past members.
+In the 2000s, Spooky Tooth was reformed multiple times with various lineups of past members.
 The reformed Spooky Tooth did not release any new music.
-The band reformed with the purpose of performing live concerts.
-There was a DVD released of some of the concerts the band performed in Germany in 2004.
+The band reformed to perform live concerts.
+A DVD of some of the concerts the band performed in Germany in 2004 was released.

-Our Top 10 Spooky Tooth songs list takes a look at the band’s entire recorded output form their first album in 1967 labeled It’s All About to their 1974 album The Mirror.
-However, the band’s second album Spooky Two was such a strong record, it has evidently dominated our top 10 Spooky Tooth songs list.
+Our Top 10 Spooky Tooth songs list looks at the band’s entire recorded output from their first album in 1967, labeled It’s All About, to their 1974 album, The Mirror.
+However, the band’s second album, Spooky Two, was so strong that it dominated our list of top 10 Spooky Tooth songs.

 # 10 – Hangman Hang My Shell On A Tree